Scars and Scar Tissue: Causes, Problems, and Possible Treatments

 Keloid scars grow beyond the wound, forming a reddish tumour.
 This tumour is benign (not cancerous) and consists mainly of collagen.
-As mentioned above, however, raised scars should always be assessed by a doctor to make sure that they are harmless.
+Raised scars should always be assessed by a doctor to make sure that they are harmless, however.
 Keloid scars may form as a response to injury, but in some people they form spontaneously with no known cause.
 They may be itchy and create a burning sensation.

 Atrophic scars look like pits in the skin and may be formed during problems such as acne and chicken pox.
 In this type of scar, the body doesn't make enough connective tissue to fill in the wound.

 Anyone who wants to improve the appearance or symptoms of a scar should seek a doctor's advice.
-Doctors know the safest and latest techniques for treating scars.
-In addition, they can recommend the best treatment for a patient's specific situation.
-The information given below is presented for general interest only.
+Doctors know the latest techniques for dealing with scar tissue and can recommend the best treatment.
+Raised scars and ones with a strange appearance should always be checked by a physician.

-It may not be possible to completely remove some scars on the skin can’t be completely removed once they form, but they can be treated to make them less noticeable.
+It may not be possible to completely remove some scars on the skin, but they can probably be treated to make them less noticeable.
 The improvement in appearance may be very significant.
-Treatments generally require weeks or months to be effective, however.
-Most scars fade to some extent on their own as time passes.
+Treatments may require weeks or months to be effective, however.
+Many scars fade to some extent on their own as time passes.
 I have a small scar on my thumb that after many years is barely visible.

-Some treatments that may be recommended include the following.
+Some treatments that may be recommended by a physician include the following.

 - Pressure applied to a scar or silicone sheets placed over the area may improve its appearance.
-These treatments may flatten raised scars and make scars paler.
+These treatments may flatten raised scars and make the altered area paler.

 - Doctors may inject corticosteroids into a raised scar to inhibit collagen synthesis and reduce inflammation.